Hawaii Federal and State Holidays 2017Today – 19 August 2017 – is not a holiday in Hawaii.

-This page contains a calendar of all 2017 Hawaii state holidays.
+This page contains a calendar of all 2017 federal and state holidays for Hawaii.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|